Hideki Matsuyama Betting Profile: The Sentry - PGA TOUR

 Matsuyama's Best Finishes

-- Matsuyama played 25 tournaments last season, earning one top-five finish and collecting two finishes in the top 10.
+- Matsuyama teed off in 25 tournaments last season, securing one finish in the top five and collecting two top-10 finishes.

 - In those 25 tournaments, he had a 76% success rate in terms of making the cut (19 cuts made).

-- Last season Matsuyama had his best performance at THE PLAYERS Championship, where he finished fifth with a score of -9 (eight shots back of the winner).
+- Last season Matsuyama's best performance came at THE PLAYERS Championship, where he shot -9 and finished fifth.

-- Matsuyama placed 57th in the FedExCup standings with 742 points last season.
+- Matsuyama accumulated 742 points last season, which placed him 57th in the FedExCup standings.

 Matsuyama's Strokes Gained Rankings